Obvious Manipulations in Matching without and with Contracts: Preliminaries

 \subsection{Matching model with contracts and strategic doctors}

-We consider a many-to-one matching model with contracts where particular markets have two disjoint sides: a set of doctors $D$ and a set of hospitals $H$, both finite.
-The problem consists of assigning agents from one side of the market to agents on the opposite side but, unlike in the classical matching model without contracts, the contractual conditions (salary, schedules, work tasks, etc.) characterizing the relationship between two agents are not fixed beforehand.
-In every particular market, there is a finite universal set of contracts $\mathbf{X}.$ Each contract $x\in \mathbf{X }$ is bilateral, involving exactly one doctor $x_{D}\in D$ and one hospital $ x_{H}\in H.$ The set $\mathbf{X}$ could contain two or more contracts relating the same pair of agents $(d,h)\in \mathbf{D\times H,}$ under different conditions.
-The classical matching model without contracts can be considered as a special case of this setting, where $\mathbf{X}$ contains one and only one contract involving each pair $(d,h)\in \mathbf{D\times H}.$
+We consider a many-to-one matching model with contracts, where the market consists of two disjoint sides: a finite set of doctors $D$ and a finite set of hospitals $H$.
+The problem involves assigning agents from one side of the market to agents on the opposite side.
+However, unlike classical matching models without contracts, the contractual conditions (such as salary, schedules, work tasks, etc.) that characterize the relationship between two agents are not predetermined.
+In a particular market, there is a finite universal set of contracts $\mathbf{X}$.
+Each contract $x \in \mathbf{X}$ is bilateral, involving exactly one doctor $x_{D} \in D$ and one hospital $x_{H} \in H$.
+The set $\mathbf{X}$ may include two or more contracts involving the same pair of agents $(d,h) \in \mathbf{D \times H}$, but under different conditions.
+The classical matching model without contracts can be seen as a special case of this setting, where $\mathbf{X}$ contains exactly one contract involving each pair of agents $(d,h) \in \mathbf{D \times H}$.

-In the many-to-one matching model that we study here, each hospital can sign many contracts and each doctor can sign one contract at most.
-An \textit{ allocation} is a subset of contracts meeting such requirements.